-When we think of the Amazon, Brazil automatically comes to mind.
+When we think of the Amazon Rainforest, Brazil automatically comes to mind.
 Yet it is a little-known fact its birthplace is actually the Peruvian region of the Amazon river and rainforest.
 This section of the Amazon is the most untouched, bearing a large concentration of wildlife and flora in the vast protected area of Pacaya-Samiria National Reserve.

-A Brief Background of the Amazon
+A Brief Background of the Amazon Rainforest

-The Amazon is the largest rainforest on Earth with a surface of 550 million hectares and is also known as the single largest reserve of biological resources on land.
+The Amazon is the worlds largest rainforest with a surface of 550 million hectares and is also known as the single largest reserve of biological resources on land.
 With such an extensive reach, the incredible ecology of the South American Amazon river stretches across nine countries of the continent: Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname, and French Guiana.

 A staggering one in 10 known species on the planet can be found in the Amazon rainforest, including 40,000 plant species, 3,000 fish species, 1,500 bird species, and 370 types of reptiles.
 This area has also become the last remaining habitat where visitors have the opportunity to spot some of the world’s endangered species in the wild, such as jaguars, pink river dolphins, and harpy eagles.